 In this guest blog, director Carla MacKinnon shares how her struggles with sleep paralysis inspired her to work with scientists and communicate their research through film.
 She will join us at the Book Club for Fright Night, an evening exploring sleep paralysis, nightmares and lucid... read more

-Rachel Williams, Guerilla Science's 2017 festival intern, tells us about her experience developing and hosting the social media assault course for final Secret Garden Party ever.
+This summer Guerilla Science hired a spectacular festival intern (paid, mind you).
+Rachel Williams, a PhD student in developmental neurobiology at King's College London, tells us about her experience developing and hosting the social media assault course for the final the Secret Garden... read more

 Our Sensory Speed Dating series have been an international hit since 2013.
 Now it’s time for you to bring the mood home with our "science of attraction" playlist inspired by our live event.
 Fair warning: some NSFW songs (so ready your earphones).
 As always, consent is... read more